Nandini-0703/StockX---Stocks-simplified/README.md

 - The user is also notified when the price of a particular company’s stocks are expected to fall or rise based on the current world news, via email.

-- Stonks also allows you to analyze financial reports of a company to understand if it's profitable to invest in its stock
+- StockX also allows you to analyze financial reports of a company to understand if it's profitable to invest in its stock
 ## Run Locally

 - Instructions to run the backend